Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 What Are the Differences?

 The difference between cash and accrual accounting stems from the fact that most business transactions involve two events.
+In a purchase of goods or services, for instance,

 - The seller delivers goods or services.